Veterinarians

 Lindsey K. Westerfield, DVM

 A native of Redding, Connecticut, Dr. Westerfield has had a love for animals since she was a young child.
-"My parents helped motivate my love of animals by allowing my siblings and I to have a multitude of pets while growing up."
+"My parents helped motivate my love of animals by allowing my siblings and me to care for a multitude of pets while growing up."
 She has owned cats, dogs, horses, fish, rabbits, and chameleons.

 Dr. Westerfield graduated from the University of Connecticut with her Bachelor of Science, and later from Kansas State University College of Veterinary Medicine with her doctorate in Veterinary Medicine.
 In 2007, Dr. Westerfield was the recipient of the World Animal Care Foundation Award for Animal Compassion.

-Dr. Westerfield's areas of particular professional interest include Soft Tissue Surgery and Endocrinology.
+Dr. Westerfield is a USDA Federally Accredited Veterinarian.
+Her areas of particular professional interest include Soft Tissue Surgery and Endocrinology.
 She is a member of the American Veterinary Medical Association, Connecticut Veterinary Medical Association, Fairfield County Veterinary Medical Association, American Animal Hospital Association, and the American Association of Feline Practitioners.